q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 Both canvas and window is returned to their original state.

 ### Test: Canvas
 Lets test our canvas.
 The output should look like below.
-I am testing it to work with slider and draw both.
+I am testing it to work with a slider and draw both.

 ```python